humanestandards/home/content/play/ai-teaches-humane-operations.md

 🤖 Paul AI:

-The Agent of family defines the Agency of operation as the degree to which the family members are able to act independently and are able to make decisions on behalf of the family.
+The Agent of Family defines the Agency of operation as the degree to which the family members are able to act independently and are able to make decisions on behalf of the Family.

 \__\_